 The best treatment for sandpaper hands is an overnighter: rub in a generous amount of Unscented Organic Magic Balm and wear cotton gloves or socks over them to bed.
 Another good option is a full squirt of the lotion with a good hand massage.

 Dry, Red, or Itchy Faces

-Quick and easy: an overnight mask of the coconut oil.
+Quick and easy: an overnight mask of the Organic Coconut Oil.
 This treatment feels heavenly.
 I absolutely love it.
 My skin in the morning feels fabulous – no redness, no flakes, no tightness, no itchiness.
 Just right.
 I don’t recommend coconut oil during the day because it takes a while to absorb and you can’t put make-up on over it, if that’s relevant to you.
 (A word on the “but I can’t put oil on my face” complaint: Oil is what moisturizes our skin.
 It just needs to be the right kind of oil.)

 Overall Itchiness and Ashy-ness

 My personal favorite again is the coconut oil, but the lotion works great, as well.
 The coconut oil is like a spa treatment for me.
 A little bit of the oil goes a long way, so it doesn’t take much for the whole body.
 (I say that about a lot of Dr. B’s products.)